lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

     x = 0.5*math.pi
     print('sin',math.sin(x),'cos',math.sin(x))

-Of course, you could say that `x` is not a variable, but Lua does not make any distinction between variables and named constants.
+(Of course, `x` is not a variable in this case, but Lua does not make any distinction between variables and named constants.)

 Even if the command-line is not your strong point, I recommend learning Lua interactively.
+!5.1.5!

     $> lua
     Lua 5.1.4  Copyright (C) 1994-2008 Lua.org, PUC-Rio